Cruedy/HMCClinicNeRFApp/README.new.md

 ### Parameters Overview

-`BoundingBox.swift` contains the low level implementations controlling the bounding box.
-When implementing a new feature of the bounding box, this is the file to edit first.
+`BoundingBox.swift` contains the low level implementations controlling the Bounding Box.
+When implementing a new feature of the Bounding Box, this is the file to edit first.
+Let's take a look at the `BoundingBox` class.

 ```
+// BoundingBox.swift
 // Pseudo Code
 class BoundingBox {